-During the reporting period from December 1, 2021 to December 1, 2022, GenOn implemented the measures presented in the Initial CCR Fugitive Dust control Plan to control fugitive CCR dust from the active Phase 2A cell at the Brandywine Site and from the generation and transport of CCRs from the Morgantown and Chalk Point Generating Stations to the Brandywine Site.
+In 2023, GenOn has implemented the measures presented in the Initial CCR Fugitive Dust control Plan to control fugitive CCR dust from the disposal and mining operations in the active Phase 2A cell at the Brandywine Site, from the generation and transport of CCR and/or non-CCRs from the Morgantown and Chalk Point Generating Stations to the Brandywine Site, and from the hauling of mined bottom ash offsite.
 During the reporting period, there were no citizen complaints or input received by the GenOn site supervisor and no corrective measures were required.

-Reporting Compa any: AECOM Techn ical Service es, Inc. Representative: Thomas White Date: 12/15/2022
+Reporting Company: AECOM Technical Services, Inc. Representative: Thomas White Date: 12/11/2023